The Otto Show: Production

 "The Otto Show" was written by Jeff Martin and directed by Wes Archer.
 The episode's title is a pun on auto show.
 The episode was the first to feature bus driver Otto Mann in a prominent role.
 Otto's full name is revealed for the first time.
 Writers Jay Kogen and Wallace Wolodarsky had originally wanted to name him Otto Mechanic, but the animators gave him the last name Mann.

-"The Otto Show" features an appearance from the characters of Spinal Tap, a parody band that first appeared in the 1984 mockumentary film This Is Spinal Tap.
+"The Otto Show" features an appearance from the characters of Spın̈al Tap, a parody band that first appeared in the mockumentary This Is Spinal Tap (1984).
 The episode guest stars Michael McKean as David St. Hubbins and Christopher Guest as Nigel Tufnel.
-Harry Shearer, who is a regular Simpsons cast member, also starred in This Is Spinal Tap and reprises his role as Derek Smalls, the third member of the group.
-The episode follows the approach of the film by presenting the band as if they were a real group.
+Harry Shearer, a regular Simpsons cast member, co-starred in This Is Spinal Tap and reprises his role as bassist Derek Smalls.
+The episode follows the approach of the film by presenting Spın̈al Tap as if they were a real band.
 According to executive producer Al Jean, the executives at Fox were unhappy about having the band guest star, partially because it cost a lot of money to purchase rights to play their songs.
 Mike Reiss said that Fox felt that the show could have gotten a "real group" for that amount of money.
-The animators gave many of the members of the crowd at the Spinal Tap concert long bangs, so they would not have to animate many pairs of eyes.
+The animators gave many of the members of the crowd at the Tap concert long bangs, so they would not have to animate many pairs of eyes.
 In the final scene to feature the band, their tour bus bursts into flames after being knocked off the road.
 According to the writers, the scene was not in the original script and was added because they felt the band's final scene was not interesting enough.
-In a 2016 interview Shearer said this was the only time Spinal Tap had worked to a script, all other movie, television and live appearances being improvised.
+In a 2016 interview Shearer said this was the only time Spın̈al Tap had worked to a script, all other movie, television and live appearances being improvised.

+Marge says she hopes "the Spın̈al Taps don't play too loud."
+Homer says that his hearing has not been affected by heavy metal concerts and Marge replies, but her response is not heard clearly due to Homer's tinnitus.
+On the DVD commentary, the writers said that Marge's line was "pretty funny" and had taken a long time to write.
+In 2023, a fan used sound editing software to discover that Marge told Homer "Make sure they don't pick up any of the band's attitudes towards women, liquor, religion, politics...really anything."